BezierXTT/Minions/README.md

 # Minions
-Use css make a ordinary minions animation
+Use CSS to make an ordinary animation